 Conclusion of the question; how long do ethernet cables last is clear and it depends on two important factors.
 Quality and how you use them.
 If you purchase a good-quality ethernet cable, it will last long enough (seven years approximately) to be outdated before it wears out.
 Even if used in rough conditions.
 But if you purchase moderate-quality ethernet cables and expose them to harsh conditions without running basic maintenance, your cables are going to be faulty in a relatively shorter period of time.

 Having said that, we recommend you to buy premium quality cables.
 They will simply, last longer and function efficiently and you won’t have to worry about their life span because they will last for as long as you want them in your network.
-And we at NewYork Cables believe in manufacturing cables of such superior quality.
+We at NewYork Cables believe in manufacturing cables of such superior quality.
 In fact, that is the underlying philosophy of our company- to produce cables that will last as long as you want them in your network.

 |Cable Jacket||Plenum, Riser & PVC||Plenum, Riser & PVC||Plenum & Riser|